1

 A toy shop seen at an angle.

-The boy stood rooted in front of this shop, gazing at a toy monkey climbing up and down a rope.
+The boy stood still in front of this shop, watching a toy monkey climb up and down a rope.

-The boy’s figure was visible up to his knees.
+The boy’s figure was visible only from the knees up.

 6

-A monkey climbed up and down a rope.
+A monkey was climbing up and down a rope.

-The monkey had the tail of a tailcoat hanging down and wore a silk hat turned upward.
+The monkey had let the tail of its tailcoat hang down and was wearing a silk hat tilted back.

 Behind this rope and monkey lay only deep darkness.